je-can-code/rmmz-plugins/README.md

   - ✅ `square` shape strikes a square of a given range at the projectile collision. (recommended: ranged)
   - ✅ `frontsquare` shape strikes a square of a given range infront of the collision (recommended: melee)
   - ✅ `line` shape strikes as a straight line in the direction faced. (recommended: melee)
-  - ✅ `arc` shape strikes a diamond-esque area. (recommended: ranged)
+  - ✅ `arc` shape strikes a half-diamond-esque area. (recommended: ranged)
   - ✅ `wall` shape strikes a single line of a given range infront of the attacker. (recommended: melee)
   - ✅ `cross` shape strikes as a cross from collision. (recommended: ranged)
 - ⭕ can fire multiple skills per usage